This The Lord of the Rings: The Card Game review was made after playing the game eight times.

 I like the challenge that most of the scenarios present and I really enjoy the deck-construction aspect of the game.
-It has beautiful artwork, cool new storylines, and you can even play it on your own (some people actually prefer to play it as a solo game).
+It has beautiful artwork, cool new storylines, and you can even play it on your own (a lot of people actually prefer to play it as a solo game).
 There isn’t a ton of replay value in the base game, though, which is why I recommend buying at least a couple of The Lord of the Rings: The Card Game expansions with it if you know it’s a game you will enjoy.